 Tips to manage your toddler’s crying

 - Check they’re not unwell or in pain.
 If they have a high temperature, they may have an illness.
-If you think there’s something wrong contact NHS 111 Wales (www.111.wales.nhs.uk) for advice.
-You can call them free on 111.
-If you don't see any obvious signs of illness, a headache or earache could be causing them to cry.
+If you think there’s something wrong contact NHS 111 Wales free on 111 (www.111.wales.nhs.uk) for advice.
+If you don’t see any obvious signs of illness, a headache or earache could be causing them to cry.

 - Try to work out why your toddler is crying.
-Using HALT (Is your child Hungry, Angry, Lonely, Tired?) can be helpful to think about.
+Using HALT is a good starting point.
+Think about if your child is Hungry, Angry, Lonely, Tired?
 A snack, some quiet time or a rest might help.

 - Is your child worried or anxious about something?
 Your child may be worried or anxious about going to nursery, moving house or a new baby.
 Crying is their way of expressing their anxiety.
 Give your child lots of reassurance with love and make them feel safe and secure.

 - Try taking your child out.
 Go for a walk, to the park or join a parent and toddler group.
 A change of scenery can help.

 - Talk about and acknowledge their feelings.
 If your child can describe how they feel with words, it can help them understand and manage their feelings.

 - Try distracting your toddler.
 Use a toy or play activity or point out something interesting.

 - Do not smack or physically punish your child.
 This is illegal in Wales.
 You might think it will stop the behaviour but it doesn’t respond to your child’s needs, or help them learn how to understand their emotions and develop more control over their behaviours.